Folks up-to-no-good can be found at any turn, yet millions of tourists land on Jamaica’s shores all year round without incident.

 An increased police presence is evident where tourists gather, a reassuring sight around the cruise ship jetties and plazas of the west end of Ochi, though not so reassuring elsewhere.
 Remember that many Jamaican police officers are armed so you would be well advised to keep out of mischief.

 As a tourist you are unlikely to be harassed by police apart from the odd time should a minibus in which you are traveling be stopped at a roadblock and the passengers frisked.
-There is nothing to fear unless you are in the habit of hiding a machete down each trouser leg.
+And really, unless you are in the habit of hiding a machete down each trouser leg, there is nothing to fear.

 Currency and Cash